MarcBHahn/TOPAS-CellModels/README.md

 Cell Models for TOPAS/Geant4 and the inclusion of nano particles in particle scattering simulations.

-The C++ classes in this repository extend the functionality of the TOPAS (http://www.topasmc.org/) MC program, which is itself a wrapper of the Geant4 MCS Toolkit (http://geant4.org).
+The C++ classes in this repository extend the functionality of the TOPAS (http://www.topasmc.org/) Monte-Carlo program, which is itself a wrapper of the Geant4 MCS Toolkit (http://geant4.org).

 2) Installation: